 $ at -l [job-id]

-where the -l job-id option identifies the identification number of the job whose status you want to display.
+where –l job-id is the optional identification number of a specific job whose status you want to display.
 Without an ID, the command displays the status of all jobs submitted by a user.Example 4-8 Displaying at Jobs

-The following example shows output from the at -l command, which provides information on the status of all jobs submitted by a user.
+The following example shows sample output from the at -l command, which provides information about the status of all jobs submitted by a user.

 $ at -l 897543900.a Sat Jul 14 23:45:00 2004 897355800.a Thu Jul 12 19:30:00 2004 897732000.a Tue Jul 17 04:00:00 2004